 - Find your browser, (e.g. Chrome), tap it and select Allow from this source.

-If you still have trouble finding these options in settings, you can simply use the search option and type in 'unknown', which should save you some time.
+If you still have trouble finding these options in settings, you can simply use the search option and type in 'unknown' or 'install', which should save you some time.